7Alena7/infra/README.md

 # infra
-* Инфраструктурная директория
+* Infrastructure directory
-* Запускает базу данных для локальной разработки
+* Launches a database for local development